Access to Health Care for People with Disabilities under the ADA and other Civil Rights Laws

 - Reasonable modifications to policies, practices, and procedures when necessary to make health care services accessible; and,

-- Effective communication, including auxiliary aids and services, such as the provision of sign language interpreters or written materials in alternative formats.3
+- Effective communication, including auxiliary aids and services, such as the provision of sign language interpreters or written materials in alternative formats.12

-However, refusing to provide a person with a disability an accommodation is not a violation under the ADA if the alteration of the building or service would result in an “undue hardship” to the health care provider.4 The provider may assess whether the modification needed or requested is reasonable by determining if it would be a fundamental alteration in the program that would result in significant difficulty or expense.
+However, refusing to provide a person with a disability full and equal physical access or a modification is not a violation under Title II and III of the ADA, Section 504, or Section 1557 if the building or service’s alteration would result in an “undue burden” to the covered entity.13 The covered entity may assess whether the modification needed or requested is reasonable by determining if it would be a fundamental alteration in the program that would result in significant difficulty or expense.

 What if I use a wheelchair, walker, or crutches and cannot get into my doctor’s office?